Feb 14th

 Location and Hours

-The Center for Mad Culture is located in the historic Fine Arts Building in downtown Chicago, one of the last buildings with manned elevators!
+The Center for Mad Culture is located in the historic Fine Arts Building in downtown Chicago, one of the last buildings with manual elevators!
 We are located just two blocks south of the Art Institute of Chicago, walking distance to the lake, and near many other amenities.

 410 S Michigan Ave, Suite 419